Hero image for Understanding AI Models: A Beginner's Complete Guide (2026)

 Open models make their weights (the learned parameters) publicly available.
 Anyone can download and use them.

 Open source vs. open weights: Some models release weights but not training code or data.
-“Open” has nuances in the AI world.
+“Open” has different meanings in the AI world.

 How to Choose a Model